SeongokRyu/Bayesian-deep-learning/README.md

 ### Uncertainty estimation using Bayesian's eye
 * Der Kiureghian, Armen, and Ove Ditlevsen.
 "Aleatory or epistemic?
 Does it matter?."
 Structural Safety 31.2 (2009): 105-112.
+* Gal, Yarin.
+"Uncertainty in deep learning."
+University of Cambridge (2016).
 * Kendall, Alex, Vijay Badrinarayanan, and Roberto Cipolla.
 "Bayesian segnet: Model uncertainty in deep convolutional encoder-decoder architectures for scene understanding." arXiv preprint arXiv:1511.02680 (2015).
 * Kendall, Alex, and Yarin Gal.
 "What uncertainties do we need in bayesian deep learning for computer vision?."
 Advances in neural information processing systems.
 2017.
 * Kendall, Alex, Yarin Gal, and Roberto Cipolla.
 "Multi-task learning using uncertainty to weigh losses for scene geometry and semantics." arXiv preprint arXiv:1705.07115 3 (2017).